ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/03x-summation-techniques.md

 through this problem from first principles, as though we had never seen it before.

-A good place to begin analyzing a summation it is to give an estimate of its value for a given $n$.
+A good place to begin analysing a summation it is to give an estimate of its value for a given $n$.
 Observe that the biggest term for this summation is $n$, and there are $n$ terms being summed up.
 So the total must be less than $n^2$.
 Actually, most terms are much less than $n$,